unm-art/WMS-Labeling/README.md

 Clone this repository into your web directory ("git clone {url} labeling") or download directly from GitHub.
 Install [TCPDF][1] inside /labeling (e.g., if WMS-Labeling is at /www/labeling then tcpdf should be at /www/labeling/tcpdf).

 Copy config/config.php.template to config/config.php.
 Open config/config.php and add your [OCLC WSKey][2] credentials.
+Set your ```base_url``` to match your folder or leave blank if your site will be the root folder.

 Copy config/crosswalks.php.example to config/crosswalks.php.
 Open config/crosswalks.php to map shelving locations to desired call number prefixes (e.g., Reference should print as REF on your label).